Cate Vrooman

 What is your favorite thing about teaching?

-I enjoy developing engaging lesson plans that creatively pair curriculum content and fun activities.
-I believe that by exposing students to experiential learning opportunities they retain material more effectively and enjoy class more.
-I love observing students fully immersed in the material and excited to learn.
+It is very rewarding to watch parents build their confidence, skills, and knowledge each week during the childbirth series.
+I also enjoy developing engaging lesson plans that creatively pair curriculum content and fun activities.
+I love seeing participants fully immersed in the material and excited to learn.

 Personal Interests: